 The India Basin site (the "Site") is located within the Bayview Hunters Point neighborhood just northwest of the Hunters Point Shipyard and northeast of Hunters Point Hill.
-The Project analyzed under the India Basin Mixed-Use Project EIR included two main components: (1) 900 Innes Avenue and the India Basin Shoreline Park, which is being development by the Recreation and Park Department (RPD), and (2) 700 Innes, which is being developed by BUILD, together encompassing 38.24 acres.
+The Project analyzed under the India Basin Mixed-Use Project EIR included two main components: (1) 900 Innes Avenue and the India Basin Shoreline Park, which is being development by the Recreation and Park Department (RPD), and (2) 700 Innes and the India Basin Open Space (PRD property), which is being developed by BUILD, together encompassing 38.24 acres.
 The CEQA Certification and CEQA Findings are for the entire Site.